Menopause: How is it Perceived Around the World?

 Menopause in African Cultures

 Treatment for menopause in traditional African cultures has often been passed on through word-of-mouth medicinal practices.
 In some parts of South Africa, menopause is regarded as a loss of attractiveness and beauty.
-However, some countries in West Africa regard menopause as the end of pregnancy.
+However, some countries in West Africa regard the menopausal transition as the end of pregnancy.

 Similar to South Asian women, health experts found the average age of menopause in women of African descent to be earlier than women in other countries.
 The average age of the onset of menopause is around 49 years old in women of African and Caribbean descent.